Sinh-Jinlab/Sinh-Jinlab.github.io/_pages/HOME.md

 ---
-title: "Welcome to Cancer Systems Biology group (CSB)!"
+title: "Welcome to Laboratory of Multi-omics and Tumor (MOT)!"
 layout: splash
 permalink: /
 hidden: true
 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/img/home/bg4.jpg
-excerpt: 'The goal of **CSB (PI: Hong Li)**  is to understand cancer biology by computational approaches and high-throughput experiments.
-CSB focuses on mining and integration of omics data to identify biomarkers and key molecular events related to cancer evolution and treatment, and then construct prediction models for patient stratification.
-Currently, we are interested in developing new algorithms through artificial intelligence techniques to analyze single-cell and spatial omics data and apply them to understand progression from precancerous stages to cancer.'
+excerpt: 'The long-term goal of **MOT (PI: JIN Wenfei)**  is to develop efficient personalized treatment for cancers based on patients’ genetic background.
+In the near future, the lab will focus on investigating genetic/epigenetic heterogeneity and micro-evolution of cancer cells using single cell sequencing related technologies.'
 feature_row1:
   - image_path: /assets/img/home/ai_gene.jpg
     title: "Artificial Intelligence"